atilaneves/reggae/doc/rules.md

 dubTestTarget
 -------------

-The target that would be built by `dub test`, with the difference that the executable name is always `ut`.
+The target that would be built by `dub test`.

 dubConfigurationTarget
 ----------------------